Barriers to Psychological Care

 - If you have insurance, check your policy to see if you have mental health benefits.

 - Look into the Family and Medical Leave Act (FMLA).
 You may be able to use it to take time off for doctor visits.

 - Ask your doctor for help.
 He or she may be able to find free or low-cost medicine, counseling, or therapy.

-- Check Medicaid if you have a low income or Medicare if you are 65 or older.
+- Check to see if you qualify for Medicaid or Medicare.
 These programs may be able to help you.